virtualagc/virtualagc/Tools/disassemblerAGC/README.md

 **Important note:**  This is *experimental* code that's under initial development.
-It presently does only a portion of the job it's intended for.
+It presently works only for mature Block II AGC code, but not for Block I code or for early Block II code for the so-called "BLK2" architecture.

 # Introduction